 top of page

-WORK SAMPLES 2021-22 Guggenheim
+WORK SAMPLES MISC

-Lament for a Lost Bird, work in progress (2022), CGI.
-38-second clip from 3-minute video in the Birdsong installation at Barnsdall Park, Los Angeles: a gallery installation for one viewer to rest and listen to bird songs—with video of an original song for the extinct Santa Barbara Song Sparrow sung by a mouse.
+Lament for a Lost Bird, (2022), CGI.
+38-second clip from 3-minute video in the proposed Birdsong installation at Barnsdall Park, Los Angeles: a gallery installation for one viewer to rest and listen to bird songs—with video of an original song composed for the extinct Santa Barbara Song Sparrow sung by a mouse.
 Outside in the park, mockingbirds will learn to imitate the song sparrow's call from recorded simulations, bringing the lost bird back to life (with assistance from the Cornell Ornithology Lab). https://www.danaduff.com/bird-song-room

 InstallationWDSSWSSHE.jpg